Day 1: Meet in Addis Ababa

-Our group of intrepid Ethiopia travelers enjoy a guided, in-depth exploration of the holy city of Lalibella.
+Our group of intrepid Ethiopia travelers enjoy a guided, in-depth exploration of the holy city of Lalibela.
 Including the UNESCO World Heritage Site listed church buildings (created by carving down into solid rock) the entire city could be described as a sculpture dedicated to the glory of God.
-Early morning brings an opportunity to attend mass at one of the Lalibella churches.
+Early morning brings an opportunity to attend mass at one of the Lalibela churches.

 January Group Attend Timket Festival.

 Day 6 Gondar

 We'll explore the splendid Gondar Royal castles, churches and other sites in and around Gondar town.
 Gondar was the first capital city of the Ethiopian empire, which began in 1632 with the reign of King Fasilledes.

 Day 7: Semien National Park